-Delete files after archiving removes original files after archiving process, the user is asked for confirmation before proceeding with deletion.
+Delete files after archiving removes original files after archiving process, the user is asked for confirmation before proceeding with deletion., unless confirmation request is unchecked in Options > Settings > Archive manager.

 If this option is in use, a dropdown menu on the right of the checkbox allows to set the type of deletion to be performed: move to recycle bin, quick delete (files are deleted without being moved to recycle bin), zero delete (files are overwritten by 0s, useful to optimize compressibility of disk images, if the host system is a virtual machine), secure delete (multiple pass overwriting of data).